-- to follow the changes of gene expression in various types of diseases by the use of mRNA qRT-PCR in combination with gel electrophoresis; - for monitoring protein levels with corresponding gene of interest use vertical electrophoresis, followed by transferring the separated proteins from polyacrylamide gels to nitrocellulose membrane using a semi-dry Western blot technique; - to detect changes in the expression of specific miRNAs are using real-time PCR cycler with a highly sensitive analyzer melting oligonucleotide fragments; - to determine the presence of transcriptionally active euchromatin and monitor DNA / protein interactions uses a method Chip qRT-PCR. - monitor changes in expression at the protein level we use ELISA immunoassays Biochip Array.
+- for monitoring protein levels with corresponding gene of interest use vertical electrophoresis, followed by transferring the separated proteins from polyacrylamide gels to nitrocellulose membrane using a semi-dry Western blot techniques; - to detect changes in the expression of specific miRNAs are using real-time PCR cycler with a highly sensitive analyzer melting oligonucleotide fragments; - to determine the presence of transcriptionally active euchromatin and monitor DNA / protein interactions uses a method Chip qRT-PCR. - monitor changes in expression at the protein level we use ELISA immunoassays Biochip Array.